 TANF funds were transferred in the 2017 budget to address the addiction crisis currently facing the State.
 The Greater Nashua Council on Alcoholism allows mothers to remain with their children while they seek treatment for substance use disorders through the Cynthia Day program.
 The first statutory purpose of the TANF program is to provide a safety net for children so they can continue to be cared for by their own family.
 The second statutory purpose of the TANF program is to promote the independence of needy families through work, and education.
 The Greater Nashua Council on Alcoholism will address those needs of the adults in their care while assuring appropriate care for the children in residence.
-The program being funded by this contract is uniquely aligned with the purposes of the TANF program and addresses an urgent need within the community.
+The program and addresses an urgent need within the community.
 The vendor will provide services that assist families with reducing and removing barriers that are preventing them from fully participating in the workforce and in the larger community.
 The services will support families in ending their dependence on public assistance, and securing their ability to provide for their families, while addressing participants' substance use disorders.